argos-research/android-ControllerServer/README.md

 ```
 javax.bluetooth.ServiceRegistrationException: Can not open SDP session.
 [2] No such file or directory
 ```
-you will have to edit line **9** in the file */etc/systemd/system/bluetooth.target.wants/bluetooth.service* (you will need root permissions for it) from:
+you will have to edit line **9** in the file */etc/systemd/system/bluetooth.target.wants/bluetooth.service* (you will need root permissions for this) from:
 ```
 ExecStart=/usr/lib/bluetooth/bluetoothd
 ```